 Future Projects and Career Prospects

 Uncle Al has shown interest in developing original projects beyond parody, as well as exploring opportunities in video games.
-His involvement in Catching Up suggests that collaborations in larger productions are growing.
-With his versatility, he has the potential to expand into animated movies and broader professional voice acting work.
+His involvement in Catching Up — a series outside the parody format he built his catalog on — marks a meaningful step toward broader collaborative work.